JeremyRubin/pleb.fi/content/events/miami2023.md

-come for 2 days of hacking, mentorship, workshops, and discussions on how to contribute to bitcoin functionality accelerationism and build kickass applications on bitcoin using nostr, fedimint, ordinals, and more. we'll also get into how to get your project funded either traditionally or through new age pleb means.
+come for 2 days of hacking, mentorship, workshops, and discussions on how to contribute to bitcoin functionality accelerationism and build kickass applications on bitcoin using nostr, fedimint, miniscript, and more. we'll also get into how to get your project funded either traditionally or through new age pleb means.